Go up one level.

 HomeBrew Gen3 (HBG3) accessory for Celestron Telescopes.

-The HBG3 is a small electronic device that attaches to an AUX (or hand-controller) port of a Celestron Telescope mount.
+The HBG3 is a small electronic accessory that connects to an AUX (or hand-controller) port of a Celestron Telescope mount.
 It provides multiple ways for computers, smartphones, and tablets to connect to and control the mount with CPWI, SkyPortal, or SkySafari+/Pro software:

 • 802.11n 2.4GHz WiFi, compatible with any software that understands "Celestron WiFi" as a connection method, including CPWI, SkyPortal, and SkySafari+ or SkySafari-Pro.
 Functionality is a superset of that provided by Celestron's own third-generation SkyPortal/SkyQLink WiFi adapters, and a mechanical switch is used to select between what Celestron calls "Direct Connect" (server), and "Access Point" (client) modes of operation.